-Asheville Drunk Driving Accident Attorney
+Drunk Driving Accident Attorneys in Asheville, NC

 Drunk driving accidents are a serious problem in Asheville and throughout Western North Carolina.
 The mountains of Western North Carolina have many narrow, two-lane roads with tight curves and no shoulders.

 Mountain roads are dangerous enough without encountering a driver who has had too much to drink.

 Those who choose to drink and drive and then cause drunk driving car accidents should be held accountable when others suffer personal injury or death because of their recklessness.
 People who have been harmed by drunk drivers have a right to compensation to help them with medical bills and other losses suffered in a drunk driving accident.

 If you have been injured or have lost a loved one in a car accident caused by a drunk driver, turn to a trusted Asheville-based law firm for help.
 The Elmore and Smith Law Firm, PC can advise you about your legal rights to seek compensation from the at-fault drunk driver and his or her insurance company.

 There were more than 11,700 alcohol-related car crashes in North Carolina in 2011, according to the University of North Carolina’s Highway Safety Research Center (HSRC).
 There were 5,863 alcohol-related accidents resulting in personal injury, and 366 drinking-related fatal car crashes in the state in 2011.

 In Buncombe County alone, alcohol was a factor in eight fatal car accidents and 162 car crashes with nonfatal personal injuries in 2011, according to the HSRC.
 Overall, there were 22 fatal car accidents in Buncombe County in 2011, which means alcohol was a contributing factor in more than 36 percent of car crash deaths in the Asheville area in 2011.